LAStools/LAStools/bin/lasclip_README.txt

   overlaps and they must all form closed loops (e.g. last point and first point are identical).

+  Sometimes polygons describe donut-shaped objects such as lakes with an island.
+Here the winding order of the lake with be CW and that of the island will be CCW.
+In order to correcly clip or classify only the lake (but now the island) the command line option '-donuts' needs to be added.

   There is an option called '-split' that splits the input LiDAR (be it one LAS/LAZ file or several on-the-fly '-merged' LAS/LAZ files) into one output file per polygon.